Effect of Photobiomodulation to Reduce Post-operative Pain After Endodontic Surgery

 24 hours after treatment

-Quantity of painkillers ingested in the period - 7 days after treatment
+Quantity of analgesics taken in the specific periods - 7 days after treatment

 Time Frame: 7 days after treatment